rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 - (+5) The user is unable to submit an authentication request with data that has not passed validation.
 - (+5) In case of an authentication error (based on the server response), a message indicating the corresponding error sent by the server must be displayed.
 The message does not have to be a complete copy of the server's response.
 - (+5) User authentication is possible both by clicking the button with the mouse or by pressing the "Enter" key without the need to focus on the button.
 - (+5) Access is granted only to not authenticated users.
+Only considered if the page is implemented.

 #### 2. Main Page (+5)

 - (+5) Access is granted only to authenticated users.
+Only considered if the page is implemented.

 #### 3. Header (on the main page) (+15)